BMW hires Ferrari's former chief engineer to polish tech prowess

-BERLIN (Reuters) - BMW (BMWG.DE) has hired Ferrari’s former chief engineer as it seeks to strengthen its technical prowess amid intensifying competition with rival German luxury carmakers Audi and Mercedes-Benz.
+BERLIN, Oct 8 (Reuters) - BMW has hired Ferrari’s former chief engineer as it seeks to strengthen its technical prowess amid intensifying competition with rival German luxury carmakers Audi and Mercedes-Benz.

 The spokesman did not specify Fedeli’s assignment after his move to BMW, which was reported earlier on Wednesday by Automotive News Europe.
 Automotive News said Fedeli left Ferrari last month.